 There should be an EAP in place for management of injury (which includes head injury) for stadia and training grounds.
 It should include a map of the facility, with emergency exit points, and ambulance siting/arrival points, clearly marked.
-This should be available to visiting teams' staff either prior to arrival via intranet, internet, or email, or given to the medical professional in charge of the visiting team on arrival at the venue.
+This should be made available to any visiting teams' staff either prior to arrival via intranet, internet, or email, or given to the medical professional in charge of the visiting team on arrival at the venue.
 A clear communication pathway for summoning emergency services must be noted.
-All local hospital telephone numbers, and hosting clubs staff contact details, should be included.
+All local hospital telephone numbers, and hosting club staff contact details, should be included.